powa-team/powa/README.md

 PoWA is an extension designed to historize informations given by the `pg_stat_statements extension`.
 It provides sql SRF (Set Returning Functions) to gather useful information on a specified time interval.
+If possible (verify with pg_test_timing), also activate track_io_timing in postgresql.conf.

 PoWA requires PostgreSQL 9.3 or more.